Anne McCue: Solo and band-leader success

 The DVD "Live in Nashville" was released on Flying Machine in 2011.
 In 2011 McCue released two cover version singles, Leonard Cohen's 'Bird on a Wire' and The Divinyls' 'Pleasure And Pain'.
 She formed the band 'Yeah No Yeah' with Simon Kerr and they released their first single and video, 'Happy Alone'.

 In 2013 McCue released her version of Bruce Springsteen's 'Born to Run' and began recording her new album Blue Sky Thinkin.

 In February 2015, McCue released Blue Sky Thinkin' a collection or original songs reminiscent of swing era jazz.
 The album is a return to her early days in music.
 In an interview, she noted, "In my earlier existence as a young guitar player in Melbourne, I wanted to be a jazz guitar player.
 I was studying jazz guitar.
 I was making my living playing jazz music, more like singing and playing guitar. ...
 So for me [Blue Sky Thinkin'] was more like going back to that. ...
 I love the guitar tone of that era.
 I love the sound of the recordings.
 To me it’s very warm sounding.
 I don’t think it’s ever sounded better than that.
 So I was trying to get those sounds.
 I’ve listened to Charlie Christian a lot.
 And also to Django [Reinhardt ].
 It was just natural.
 I didn’t force it.
 I didn’t tell myself I’m going to make a Charlie Christian type song or do a Django song.
 I just wanted to do it.
 I’ve played that stuff a lot and I wanted to write songs in that style."

-Anne McCue's 8th studio album 'Wholly Roller Coaster' was released on vinyl and CD in August of 2025 with a streaming release in September.
+Anne McCue's 8th studio album 'Wholly Roller Coaster' was released on vinyl and CD in August 2025 with a streaming release in September.
 Premier Guitar featured the album stating that "... it feels remarkably original and contemporary, thanks to the gentility of McCue’s relaxed, virtuosic playing and singing, and a dappling of pop, rock, and folk flavors from the pre- and post-lysergic days that inform the swirling melodies and strong-boned harmonies, and guitar solos that could as easily be sung as played."
-The album entered the Americana Top 100 Chart in August of 2025.
+The album entered the Americana Top 100 Chart in August 2025.